sense 1v

 Il sole ci ha scottati.
 (Giosuè Carducci, Odi Barbare)

-scottàre : to burn
+scottare : to burn

 scot||re : (accento grave)

-Indicative mood (Indicativo) of the verb scottàre
+indicativo scottare.
+Indicative mood of the verb scottare

 Tempo semplice